[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads: Evaluation

-{\bf {\ourkv} outperforms other industrial key-value stores.} As shown in Figure~\ref{fig:more_workloads}(d), we evaluate {\ourkv} against industrial key-value stores like Pebble, WiredTiger, and Cassandra using {\workloadthird}.
-Overall, {\ourkv} delivers the highest throughput.
-WiredTiger delivers strong write performance but struggles with range lookups due to its size-tiered compaction policy, which merges chunks of similar sizes.
-By default, each merge operation involves 0 to 15 chunks~\cite{Wiredtigerdoc}, resulting in more sorted runs and increasing lookup overhead.
-Cassandra, designed primarily as a distributed key-value service, incorporates numerous consistency control mechanisms that add significant overhead in local deployments, resulting in lower performance compared to the other systems.
-Pebble, while architecturally similar to RocksDB, performs slightly worse, likely due to the overhead from Go’s garbage collection and more expensive system calls relative to RocksDB’s C++ implementation.
-Under such workloads, {\ourkv} still efficiently manages on-disk data and dynamically adjusts the write stall threshold, consistently outperforming baseline methods.
+{\bf {\ourkv} outperforms other industrial key-value stores.} As shown in Figure~\ref{fig:more_workloads}(d), {\ourkv} achieves the highest throughput when evaluated against Pebble, WiredTiger, and Cassandra on {\workloadthird}.
+WiredTiger offers strong write performance but suffers on range lookups due to its size-tiered compaction, which merges up to 15 chunks~\cite{Wiredtigerdoc}, leading to more sorted runs and higher lookup overhead.
+Cassandra incurs substantial local overhead from its distributed consistency mechanisms, resulting in lower performance.
+Pebble performs slightly worse than RocksDB, likely due to Go’s garbage collection and system call costs.
+In contrast, {\ourkv} efficiently manages on-disk data and dynamically adjusts write stalls, consistently outperforming these baselines.